 Documents to download

-There will be a general debate on the Misuse of Drugs Act 1971 in the Commons Chamber on Thursday 17 June 2021.
-The subject for the debate has been nominated by the Backbench Business Committee.
-The Members initiating the debate are Jeff Smith MP and Crispin Blunt MP.
+A debate will be held in the Commons Chamber on Thursday 21 October 2021 on World Menopause Month.
+The subject for the debate has been determined by the Backbench Business Committee and the debate will be opened by Carolyn Harris MP and Caroline Nokes MP.